What is Application Security Posture Management (ASPM)?

 2. What is the developer experience and impact on productivity?

 ASPM solutions should simplify the developer experience providing developers with a smaller volume of tickets that include multiple related findings with workflow automation and clear remediation guidance.
-Ensure the solution integrates with your ticketing system and CI/CD tools – ideally with two-way APIs or fully built plugins to optimize workflows.
-It should also provide visibility at the team and individual developer level to provide the right alerts to the right developer at the right time and in the right environment.
+Ensure the solution integrates with your ticketing system and CI/CD tools – ideally with two-way APIs or fully-built plugins to optimize workflows.
+It should also provide visibility at the team and individual developer levels to provide the right alerts to the right developer at the right time and in the right environment.

 3. Does it cover my governance and reporting needs?

-Compliance reporting is a crucial feature of an ASPM solution.
-Given the various industry regulations concerning application security, an ASPM solution should generate reports that can be used for audit purposes.
+Governance and insightful reporting are crucial features of an ASPM solution.
+Given the various industry regulations concerning application and product security, an ASPM solution should generate customizable and role-based reports that can communicate the current state of risk, compliance, and progress over time.
 Here again, the breadth of integrations and the flexibility of a dedicated ASPM solution make it easy to manage security posture and provide governance across business units that may have different tooling.

 Gain visibility and manage your application risk with a dedicated ASPM solution from ArmorCode

 ArmorCode’s solution is singularly focused on helping you manage, measure, and mature a secure software development lifecycle no matter where your applications run or what tools you use.
-Enterprises of all sizes, from small security teams to Fortune 500 leaders, trust ArmorCode to scale their security effectiveness by more than 10x and maximize their ROI on existing security investments by helping them:
+ArmorCode has processed billions of findings, helping enterprises of all sizes, from small security teams to Fortune 500 leaders, scale their security effectiveness by more than 10x and maximize their ROI on existing security investments

 • Prioritize findings based on correlation and adaptive risk scoring to focus on the issues that matter